PrefectHQ/prefect/docs/guide/welcome/prefect_design.md

 ## Tasks are functions

 In a simple sense, Prefect tasks are simply functions that have special rules about when they should run: they optionally take inputs, perform some work, and optionally return an output.
+Each task receives metadata about its upstream dependencies before it runs, giving it an opportunity to change its behavior depending on the state of the flow.

 Because Prefect is a negative engineering framework, it is agnostic to the code each task runs.
+There are no restrictions on what inputs and outputs can be.

 ## Workflows are containers